Events

 You can also subscribe to expanded events, which contain more data.

 To subscribe to an event, you need to set up webhooks that send designated events directly to an endpoint on your server.
-In Digital River Dashboard, you'll find a complete list of our supported event types.
+The Digital River Dashboard contains a complete list of our supported event types.
 To access this list, create a webhook or view the details of an existing webhook.

 You can also use the Events API to return a list of events or retrieve an individual event.